Language of Instruction:

 You must select an academic department in which to continue your studies and find a thesis advisor.
 You may inquire about writing a thesis in the following departments:

 - Department of Sociology and Anthropology

 - Department of Political Science

 You should obtain current information from the department you select concerning the conditions for writing a thesis.
 You may be required to take additional courses in preparation for drafting your thesis during the extended year, as per the policy of the department where you will be hosted.
 During your extended year at Hebrew University, you will be required to complete all levels of Modern Hebrew (through Level Vav).

 For information about the admission procedures for a special research student, please contact Ms. Ellie Baras.

 + Faculty & Research

 As a student in the M.A. in Israel Studies program, you have the opportunity to study with an experienced group of faculty who are leading researchers from a wide range of disciplines: political science, sociology, international relations, communications, and Middle East studies.
-Prof. Michal Frenkel, the head of the program, specializes in Israel’s transformation due to globalization, gender inequality in Israel, and foreign influence on Israeli society.
+Prof. Paul Frosh, the head of the program, is a senior faculty member of the Department of Communication and Journalism.
+Prof. Frosh specializes in the aesthetics of visual and digital media, media and nationhood, consumer culture and media industries.
 Prof. Gideon Rahat, who researches electoral reform in Israel and is a senior fellow at the Israel Democracy Institute, and Prof. Noam Shoval, an expert in the spatial geography of ancient cities such as Jerusalem, Nazareth, and Acre, also teach courses in this program.

 Graduates of this program go on to pursue careers in foreign affairs, government administration, relevant NGOs, journalism, and academia.